 Title and closing fees – Title Insurance, Title endorsements.

-Escrow reserves for taxes and 1 year home insurance.
+Escrow reserves for taxes and 1 year of home insurance.

-In addition, the USDA Rural Development loan allows the home seller to pay all the buyers customary closing costs and prepaids escrows – up to 6% of the purchase price.
-This is great because many buyers can structure their purchase contract in a way where they put very little to $0 into the transaction.
+In addition, the USDA Rural Development loan allows the home seller to pay all the buyer’s customary closing costs and prepaid escrows – up to 6% of the purchase price.
+This is great because many buyers can structure their purchase contracts in a way where they put very little to $0 into the transaction.

 Read more about Typical USDA Loan Closing Costs here and other USDA RD Loan FAQ’s here.
 Please reach out to us if you have any questions about getting started on your Florida USDA loan pre-approval, we want to help!
-You can call ph: 800-743-7556 or just fill out the short information request form on this page.
-We are open 7 days week 9am-8pm.
+You can call PH: 800-743-7556 or just fill out the short information request form on this page.
+We are open 7 days a week, 9 am-6 pm.